ushahidi/Ushahidi_Web/CONTRIBUTING.md

-Ruby on Rails is a volunteer effort.
+Ushahidi is an open source project.
 We encourage you to pitch in.
-[Join the team](http://contributors.rubyonrails.org)!
+[Join the mailing list](http://list.ushahidi.com) and dive into the [wiki](https://wiki.ushahidi.com)!

 * If you want to submit a bug report please make sure to follow our [reporting guidelines](https://wiki.ushahidi.com/display/WIKI/Report+a+bug).